-3.12 Internal audit and quality assurance system review
+3.11 Internal audit and quality assurance system review

-- (1) The operator must carry out an internal audit and quality assurance systems review at least once every 6 month.
-The internal audit and quality assurance systems review report must be kept as a record. - (2) The internal audit is an assessment of the facility activities to verify that activities continue to follow the procedures outlined in the operating manual and meet the requirements of this standard and the ornamental fish and marine invertebrates import health standard.
-The internal audit must verify that the transitional facility's activities continue to comply with the: - a) Transitional facility approval, including the requirements of this standard and any conditions placed on the approval. - b) Operator approval, including any conditions placed on the approval. - c) Specifications and requirements in the operating manual. - (3) A review of the quality assurance systems includes reviewing the operating manual to ensure its continuing suitability and effectiveness and to introduce any necessary changes or improvements.
+- (1) The operator must carry out an internal audit and quality assurance systems review at least once every 12 months.
+The internal audit and quality assurance systems review report must be kept as a record. - (2) The internal audit must verify that the transitional facility's activities continue to comply with the: - a) Transitional facility approval, including the requirements of this standard and any conditions placed on the approval. - b) Operator approval, including any conditions placed on the approval. - c) Specifications and requirements in the operating manual. - (3) A review of the quality assurance systems includes reviewing the operating manual to ensure its continuing suitability and effectiveness and to introduce any necessary changes or improvements.
 The review must be focused on: - a) Ensuring that the most appropriate and effective systems, procedures and processes are in place to meet the regulatory requirements. - b) Ensuring that there are effective methods to monitor, assess and evaluate those systems, procedures and processes. - c) Ensuring that those systems, procedures and processes are being complied with. - d) Identifying how the quality assurance system can be improved and how non-compliances can be corrected and prevented. - (4) The operator must document all audit and review findings in a written report and provide the report to the Inspector within five days of being completed.
-The report must include: - a) The scope and date of the audit. - b) The names of the auditors and auditees. - Any recommendations, non-compliances or corrective actions, and the timeline for their completion. - d) The overall conclusions as to whether compliance has been met. - e) Signature of the operator and acknowledgement that they agree with the conclusions of the audit and review.
+The report must include: - a) The scope and date of the audit. - b) The names of the auditors and auditees. - c) Any recommendations, non-compliances or corrective actions, and the timeline for their completion. - d) The overall conclusions as to whether compliance has been met. - e) Signature of the operator and acknowledgement that they agree with the conclusions of the audit and review.

-3.13 External MPI audit
+3.12 External MPI audit